Instructional scaffolding to help build skills mastery.

 Entertaining, informative, and kid-friendly podcasts for bedtime, road trips, and more.
 Best part?
 They’re screen-free.
 By Frannie Ucciferri

 What if something out there had your kid begging you to turn off the TV or tablet, put away the video games, and listen to a story?
 It seems practically impossible in today’s media environment.
 Why would anyone (especially kids who’ve grown up with YouTube and Netflix) bother with screenless entertainment?
 But with podcasts, “no screens” becomes “no problem.”
 Podcasts made for — and even by — kids are popping up all over the place.
+Check out these 20 great podcasts for kids!
 Be sure to check out our previous article on 8 educational podcasts here.

 As always, we encourage you to check out these podcasts prior to listening to them with your child to ensure they are a good fit.